socketry/nio4r/README.md

 implementation is a little over 100 lines of code for both the pure Ruby and JRuby backends.
 The native extension uses approximately 500 lines of C code.

+nio4r is also not a replacement for Kindler Gentler IO (KGIO), a set of advanced Ruby IO APIs.
+At some point in the future nio4r might provide a cross-platform implementation that uses KGIO on CRubies, and Java NIO on JRuby, however this is not the case today.

 License
 -------